Last Updated on 25th July 2022 by Pauline Loughlin

 Some people are allergic and others want to have a substitute for eggs when breading, just without egg, vegan style.
 I can understand wanting to find a substitute for eggs when breading.
 There are some foods you can use that won’t be quite the same when cooked up, but they will offer a similar binding quality.
 They will help to hold the batter on the fish better than if you used nothing to bind with at all.

 I want to share some of the best binders that can be used as substitute for eggs when breading fish or chicken.
 If you are looking to reduce the amount of protein in a dish or just cut back on eggs specifically, then these binders can help.

-The simplest and most commonly used substitute for eggs when breading chicken or fish is butter.
+The simplest and most commonly used substitute for eggs when breading chicken (don’t miss our butter milk fried chicken) or fish is butter.
 It’s not very healthy usually, but you can use a low fat, heart healthy butter and have to work just as well as any other butter.

 Heavy cream is an excellent substitute, keeping the bread crumbs or batter on the chicken or fish.
 It helps the outer layer to adhere better than just about anything else does.

 What if you are going for a dairy free meal because of lactose intolerance or vegan eating habits?
-What can I substitute eggs for when breading chicken or fish that does not contain dairy.
+What can I substitute eggs (or if you love eggs, here are some great egg recipes) for when breading chicken or fish that does not contain dairy.
 Your options are not as good once you remove dairy from the picture, but there are some methods you can try.